microsoft/hlsl-specs/proposals/NNNN-uniformity-qualifiers.md

 ### Uniformity as a Type Qualifier

-HLSL should introduce a new set of type qualifiers to represent the different scopes of uniformity:
+This proposal introduces a new set of type qualifiers to represent the different scopes of uniformity:
 * `group_uniform`
 * `simd_uniform`